fortran01/smarttour/data_dict/venue_dwell_times_dict.md

 ## Overview

-The `venue_dwell_times.csv` file contains information about the estimated time visitors typically spend at various Toronto attractions.
+The `venue_dwell_times.csv` file contains information about the estimated time visitors typically spend at various Toronto attractions, sourced mostly from Google Maps data.
 This data is used for tour planning and itinerary optimization.

 ## File Format